Tochemey/goakt/docs/actor_system/overview.md

 3. Start scheduler
 4. Enable remoting (if configured)
 5. Join cluster (if configured)
+6. **Start data center control plane** (if multi-DC is configured): leader watch runs on all nodes; the **data center controller** is started only on the **cluster leader** and registers this data center with the control plane.
+Required for `SpawnOn` with `WithDataCenter` and for cross–data center grain messaging.
-6. Start system actors (guardians)
+7. Start system actors (guardians)
-7. Initialize pub/sub (if enabled)
+8. Initialize pub/sub (if enabled)
-8. Start metric collection (if enabled)
+9. Start metric collection (if enabled)

 ### Stop